sodacan-net/sodacan-core/documentation/architecture.md

 A `MODULE` that contains one or more `SUBSCRIBE` statements is a message consumer.
 A module is only able to "see" the information it receives via message (or the passage of time).
 In SodaCan, there is no such thing as peeking into another module to find a value.
 So, it is important to ensure that information needed by a consumer arrives via message.
 ### Module Persistence
 Since messages arrive at a module one by-one, it is important to maintain state in a module.
 For example, a lamp module might have a "mode" setting that determines how other messages are handled.
 The mode-setting message will have arrived sometime before subsequent messages are processed that need the value of mode setting.
 In the following, the `mode` variable will have been set via message some time in the past.
 When midnight arrives, that variable will be needed.
 Between those two times, the module may be off-line (crashed, power failure, explicitly taken off-line, etc).
 So, when the module needs to be restored, the variables must also be restored.
-This is handled automatically by the infrastructure.

 ```
 	MODULE lamp1
 		SUBSCRIBE mode	{off, auto, on}
 		PUBLIC state {on,off}
 		AT midnight       // Turn off this light
-		  WHEN mode.auto  // At midnight
+		  WHEN mode.auto  // at midnight
-		  THEN state=off	// If mode is auto
+		  THEN state=off  // if mode is auto

 ```
+Persistence is handled automatically by the infrastructure.
 ### Topic
 In SodaCan, all topics, and therefore, all messages must be formally defined.
 A topic defines a schema, or format, of messages for a specific purpose.